acceleroto/CYD_Bouncing_Line_Demo/README.md

 ## 🚀 Installation

-1. **Connect Hardware**: Wire your CYD display to the ESP32
-2. **Install Libraries**: Ensure TFT_eSPI library is installed with the correct User_Setup.h file.
-I followed this to get my CYD running the firt time with Arduino: https://randomnerdtutorials.com/cheap-yellow-display-esp32-2432s028r/
+1. **Install Libraries**: Ensure TFT_eSPI library is installed with the correct User_Setup.h file.
+I followed this to get my CYD running the first time with Arduino: https://randomnerdtutorials.com/cheap-yellow-display-esp32-2432s028r/
-3. **Configure TFT_eSPI**: Set up the library for your specific display
+2. **Configure TFT_eSPI**: Set up the library for your specific display
-4. **Upload Code**: Compile and upload to your ESP32
+3. **Upload Code**: Compile and upload to your ESP32
-5. **Enjoy**: Watch the bouncing line animation!
+4. **Enjoy**: Watch the bouncing line animation!

 ## 🔧 Technical Details